yashguptaab99/Task/README.md

-## HW7 Create Your Own Exchange
+## Create Your Own Exchange

-Written by [Daniel Pyrathon](https://github.com/PirosB3), the [0x](https://0x.org/) team, and Simon Zirui Guo.

 ### Prerequisites

-Before the lecture, please do the following:
+Please do the following:

 * Install [Metamask](https://metamask.io/) (on Chrome) and create a new account (optionally, re-use an existing account)
 * Install [VSCode](https://code.visualstudio.com/) (Will make programming in TypeScript much easier)